UK's Sunak stands by minister accused of sending bullying texts

 "He shouldn't have sent those messages ...
 But of course the prime minister continues to have confidence in Gavin Williamson."

+A government source said Sunak was aware of a disagreement between Williamson and Morton.

-Since being appointed as Britain's third prime minister in two months almost two weeks ago, Sunak has come under pressure for his government appointments, particularly Braverman's reappointment as interior minister.
+Since being appointed as Britain's third prime minister in two months almost two weeks ago, Sunak has come under pressure over his government appointments, particularly Braverman's reappointment as interior minister.

 She has been criticised by some lawmakers for inflaming tensions over immigration by saying Britain faces an "invasion" from people travelling in small boats crossing the English Channel.